 ADULT ADHD ASSESSMENT

-I offer assessment for adult ADHD (age 18+) as well as psychotherapy and behaviour strategies for management of ADHD in adults.
+I offer assessment for adult ADHD (age 18+) and psychotherapy and behaviour strategies for the management of ADHD in adults.
 I do not prescribe or provide special authority numbers for ADHD medication.
 This has to be done by a psychiatrist.

 A standard assessment includes:

-1. A two-hour assessment which includes a semi-structured clinical interview for ADHD, discussing other significant life history events, and current symptoms of other mental health problems.
+3. A two-hour-and-a-half-hour assessment that includes a semi-structured clinical interview for ADHD, discussing other significant life history events and current symptoms of other mental health problems.

-3. A review of symptoms present prior to age 12 by interviewing someone who knew the person as a child (such as a parent, caregiver, or sibling) and any available documentation such as school or other assessment reports.
-Evidence of childhood symptoms is a requirement for diagnosis.
+4. A review of symptoms present before age 12 by interviewing someone who knew the person as a child (such as a parent, caregiver, or sibling) and any available documentation such as school or other assessment reports.

-Please note that for diagnosis there has to be evidence that the person had significant symptoms of ADHD in childhood and early adolescence.
+Please note that there has to be evidence that the person had significant symptoms of ADHD in childhood and early adolescence for diagnosis.

-The base fee for this service is $1400 but may be higher if extra interviews or work is required, such as needing to perform additional assessment for co-occurring or complex mental health or social problems.
-The full fee is payable two weeks in advance of the first assessment appointment.
-Turnaround of a report is approximately one month from the assessment appointment.
+The base fee for this service is $1550 but may be higher if extra interviews or work is required, such as performing an additional assessment for co-occurring or complex mental health or social problems.
+The total fee is payable two weeks before the first assessment appointment.
+The turnaround of a report is approximately one month from the assessment appointment.

-If you are from outside the Canterbury DHB area please note that you will need a pathway for obtaining medication, which is the most effective evidence-based treatment for ADHD.
+If you are outside the Canterbury DHB area, please note that you will need a pathway to obtain medication, which is the most effective evidence-based treatment for ADHD.
 This will most likely mean an additional appointment with a private psychiatrist.
-It most cases it would be better to find a psychiatrist directly and forego a psychologist assessment.
+It would be better to find a psychiatrist directly and forego a psychologist assessment in most cases.